The Good Ones (Gabby Barrett song)

 "The Good Ones" is a song recorded by American country music singer Gabby Barrett for her debut studio album, Goldmine (2020).
 Barrett co-wrote the song with Zach Kale, Emily Landis, and Jim McCormick, while Kale produced the track with Ross Copperman.
-"The Good Ones" was released to digital retailers and streaming services on July 12, 2019, as a promotional single and was serviced to American country radio on June 8, 2020, as the album's second official single.
-The song reached number one on the US Billboard Hot Country Songs chart and is certified 3× platinum.
+"The Good Ones" was released to digital retailers and streaming services on June 8, 2020, as the album's second official single.
+The song reached number one on the US Billboard Hot Country Songs chart and is certified 4× platinum in the United States.
+It was the sixth-bestselling country song of 2021 in the United States.

 Content

 Barrett wrote "The Good Ones" in 2019 alongside Zach Kale, Emily Landis, and Jim McCormick.
 The song was inspired by Barrett's husband Cade Foehner and was intended to highlight positive relationships, in contrast to the type of story depicted in "I Hope".
 Lyrically, the song is a "nuanced ballad" that describes the type of man one would hope to marry.